 While we would all love to have a paperless office, the reality is that most businesses still have to deal with printed documents.
-A usable office design demands places to store files, but even small filing cabinets, such as two drawer units, are hundreds of dollars new.
+A proper office design demands places to store files, but even small filing cabinets, such as two drawer units, are hundreds of dollars new.
 Stretch your office furniture dollar by buying used filing cabinets at places such as surplus stores, auctions, through the classifieds in your local paper or online.

 How to Save Money - Go cardboard.
 Office supply stores such as Staples offer storage boxes designed to store hanging files for less than ten dollars each.
-Or choose a “Bankers Box”, made of corrugated fibreboard and steel.
-They’re strong and stackable and a two pack costs less than $100.
+Or choose a “Bankers Box,” made of corrugated fibreboard and steel.
+They’re strong and stackable, and a two-pack costs less than $100.

 3) Office Chair

 Remember rule two of budget office design?
 This is one of the places to spend the money.
-If you spend a lot of time in your office chair you want to get the one you can afford, best being defined as an office chair with excellent back support and the ergonomic features that will allow you to sit in it for hours on end comfortably.
+If you spend a lot of time in your office chair, you want to get the one you can afford, best being defined as an office chair with excellent back support and the ergonomic features that will allow you to sit in it for hours on end comfortably.
 This will cost you hundreds of dollars - or more.

-How to Save Money - It is possible to find good used office chairs.
+How to Save Money - It is possible to find excellent used office chairs.
 Sometimes businesses go out of business and auction off all their office furniture, for instance, and surplus stores often have used chairs for sale.
 You may be able to find one through your local online classifieds.
 And websites such as Amazon and eBay sell used as well as new items.
 Check out any used office chair carefully for wear and damage.

-Definitely not the lowest priced item on your needs list, but it doesn’t have to be the most expensive, either.
+Not the lowest priced item on your needs list, but it doesn’t have to be the most expensive, either.
 Keep rule one of office design in mind, and buy the computer you need rather than the expensive model the salesperson wants you to buy.
 You can get a good laptop or desktop PC with all the power and features necessary to run business applications for under $500 online or at any chain store that sells electronic equipment.

-A decent android tablet can be had at a reasonable price.
+A decent Android tablet can be had at a reasonable price.
 The better equipped (and much more expensive) units such as the iPad or the Microsoft Surface can run the Microsoft Office Suite.

 How to Save Money - Know the features and configuration you want and shop around.
 Stores often have sales.
-You may also find the computer or mobile device you’re looking for at a cheaper price online.
+You may also find the computer or mobile device you’re looking for at a lower price online.

 5) Computer Software

-With the growth of cloud applications it is no longer necessary to spend hundreds of dollars on an office suite that needs to be upgraded every few years; instead you can pay a yearly subscription fee.
+With the growth of cloud applications it is no longer necessary to spend hundreds of dollars on an office suite that needs to be upgraded every few years; instead, you can pay a yearly subscription fee.